bencer3283/Personal-Website/src/posts/experiences/Iot.md

 subtitle: Bio-Electromegnetics Labratory, National Taiwan University
 keywords: PCB design, IoT device, mechatronics
 breadcrumb: true
-meta_description: a internet of things network comprised of a self-designed intergrated device with temperature, humidity and illumination sensors as the node, and a Raspberry Pi based coordinator to upload informations to a SQL database.
+meta_description: An internet of things network comprised of a self-designed intergrated device with temperature, humidity and illumination sensors as the node, and a Raspberry Pi based coordinator to upload informations to a SQL database.
 meta_image: https://imgur.com/3pGto7b.jpg
 ---